jmkng/scout/README.md

 var maybe_location = s.next(haystack, 0);
 ```

-The `all` method returns a slice of all the discovered patterns from an index.
+Alternatively, use Scout.all to return a slice of all the discovered patterns from a starting index.
-The slice has no items if none are found.
+It will be empty if none are found.

 The caller owns the returned memory.